 This is a profession full of interesting and inspiring people.
 It includes world-class entrepreneurs, highly qualified experts, and people who make it their life’s mission to change and improve our world in whatever way they can.
 Independent, worldly minds.

-On the other hand, this profession also lends itself to the type of person who cannot commit, who has run away from the people who know them, and/or been unable to hold down a normal job.
+On the other hand, this profession also lends itself to the type of person who cannot commit, who has run away from the people who know them, and may have been unable to hold down a normal job.
 Harsh, but true.

-Based on what I have learned, I am now far more selective regarding who I will actually assist and when I am available for them.
-Only those who double as friends and who also assist me, are able to occasionally distract me from my work with a specific request for advice – just as I do them.
+Based on what I have learned, I am now far more selective regarding whom I will actually assist and when I am available for them.
+Only those who double as friends and who also assist me are able to occasionally distract me from my work with a specific request for advice – just as I do them.